Inside Google Ads Ecom Lab: Q2 2026 Community Update

 Merchant Center Q2 compliance update.
 Google updated policy enforcement in several categories in Q1 2026.
 This module covers what changed, which niches are more exposed, and how to audit your product feed for the new policy triggers before they cause disapprovals.

-What the Q2 teardowns showed
+What the Q2 member questions showed

 The single-asset-group PMax problem